Panasonic GM1 vs Sony A6500

 Body comparison: Panasonic GM1 vs Sony A6500

-An illustration of the physical size and weight of the Panasonic GM1 and the Sony A6500 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic GM1 and the Sony A6500.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GM1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably larger (48 percent) than the Panasonic GM1.
 Moreover, the A6500 is substantially heavier (122 percent) than the GM1.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the GM1 does not feature any corresponding weather-sealing.